RISHABH1270/Kubernetes_Cheatsheet/README.md

               number: 80
 ```

+---

-## kubeadm
+## ☸️ Kubeadm

-kubeadm is a tool provided by Kubernetes to bootstrap a production-ready cluster quickly and easily.
+Kubeadm is a tool provided by Kubernetes to bootstrap a production-ready cluster quickly and easily.
 It automates the setup of critical components like:

 1) kube-apiserver
 2) kube-controller-manager